-Resuming Building Operations After a COVID-19 Shutdown
+Strategies for Resuming Building Operations After a COVID-19 Shutdown

-As you plan your reopening, be sure to consider cleaning and disinfecting requirements as stated in state and local health guidance.
+Be sure to consider cleaning and disinfecting requirements as stated in state and local health guidance.
 If your building has been unoccupied for seven-days or more due to COVID-19, the Centers for Disease Control and Prevention (CDC) recommends completing normal routine cleaning and disinfecting procedures.
 If operations have continued under a limited basis, consider additional cleaning and disinfecting procedures.

 It is also important to inspect gutters to make sure they are free from debris and are discharging water away from the building.
 Check windows to ensure there are no broken panes or signs of water damage.
 If there is a sump pump in the basement of your building, verify it is functioning properly.

 Electrical systems that remained in service during a property shutdown may have functioned at reduced load.
 Have a qualified electrician restore electrical loads slowly to detect any problems and prevent damage.
 Once power is fully restored, have maintenance personnel assess the building equipment to ensure it is operating properly.

 Emergency power systems, such as emergency power generators or Uninterruptible Power Supply (UPS) systems, should be tested as soon as practical in accordance with the original equipment manufacturer’s (OEM) guidelines and normal practices.
 A qualified individual familiar with the operation of the equipment should physically inspect it and observe the emergency equipment testing.